ziedYazidi/Android-Nearest-Parking/README.md

 Go To /TestGoogleMaps
 Open the project with Android Studio
 ```
-> **Note:** Before running the appication, we need to connect the phone and the Computer to the same wifi host (It can be a phone hotspot).
+> **Note:** Before running the application, we need to connect the phone and the Computer to the same wifi host (It can be a phone hotspot).
 Then we need to configure the web service IP addresses to the one provided by the host.

 Now we can run the application.